govuk-one-login/mobile-wallet-tech-docs/architecture/rfc/00xx-credential-revocation.md

 - Highly compressible using run-length compression techniques such as GZIP [RFC1952](https://www.rfc-editor.org/rfc/rfc1952).
 - The status list is expressed inside a verifiable credential in order to enable a holder to provide it directly to a verifier.
-- The standard has considerations to align implementation to OAuth Status List to allow interoperability in code.
+- The standard has considerations to align implementation to Token Status List to allow interoperability in code.
 - `BitstringStatusListEntry` `statusMessage` property can be used to describe the number of statuses indicated by `statusSize` property

 #### Cons